 Book reviews are a great way for self-publishing authors to gain exposure.
 After all, how can someone buy your book if he or she doesn’t know it exists?
 Paired with other elements of your book promotion strategy, requesting reviews is a great way to get people talking about what you’ve written.

 When we read good reviews, we definitely like to share them.
 It gives the author a few (permanent) moments of fame and allows us to let the community know about a great book.
-Here’s this week’s book review, courtesy of Midwest Book Review:
+Here’s this week’s book review:

 * courtesy of Amazon.com

 “See when you start at Yale, doors open.”

 Thank you, everyone, who participated in our event with Finnish artist and now writer Rea Nurmi!
 The atmosphere was warm and intimate and Nurmi talked about her new book Healing Walls and showed us photos of the colourful walls she has painted with patients of hospitals, retirement homes and detention centres while guests enjoyed her lively personality and storytelling together with some cheeses, crackers and fruit.
 You can find a recording of the presentation online on our Facebook page!

 Rea Nurmi is a painter who has produced and exhibited artwork since 1987.
 She divides her time between Helsinki, Finland and St Petersburg, Florida.
 She was born in Helsinki, Finland, where she graduated from the Structural Design Institute.
 In 1973 she moved to the US and worked as a designer in engineering firms in CT.